My name is Randy.

 I come from a line of watchmakers.

-And I find myself craving something different.
+And so I often find myself craving something different.
+Something tangible.
+Something real.

-I'm exploring an idea called Understudy.
+I'm exploring an idea.

-The premise is simple: A network where people can spend time with master craftsmen and small business owners — inside their actual workshops.
+The premise is simple: A network where people can spend time with master craftsmen and small business owners, inside their actual workshops.
 Think of it as something like an intimate Airbnb experience.

 A baker might host someone in their kitchen for a day.
 A furniture maker might bring someone into their shop.
 A ceramicist, machinist, tailor, boatbuilder, or watchmaker could do the same.

-For the learner, it's a chance to explore different career paths, learn something new, andaccumulate meaningful life experiences.
+For the learner, it's a chance to explore different career paths, learn something new, and accumulate meaningful life experiences.

 For the expert, it could provide additional income, an extra set of hands, and the opportunity to pass down wisdom and traditions to the next generation.